Resources for Families

 Understanding DDX3X Syndrome and how it can affect your child and your family is a daunting task, but you’re not alone.
 The DDX3X Foundation was created to support individuals and families experiencing the effects of the DDX3X mutation.

-DDX3X Syndrome is caused by a spontaneous mutation within a DDX3X gene at conception or can be inherited.
+DDX3X Syndrome is caused by a spontaneous mutation within the DDX3X gene at conception or can be inherited.
 The syndrome was discovered in the United States in 2014 and primarily affects girls due to its location on the X-chromosome, though there are some boys it has affected as well.
-Although it has only been identified in about 700 individuals, doctors believe it is the cause of 1 to 3 percent of all intellectual disabilities in females.
+Although it has only been identified in about 1000 individuals, doctors believe it is the cause of 1 to 3 percent of all intellectual disabilities in females.

 DDX3X Syndrome is often misdiagnosed as autism spectrum disorder, cerebral palsy, Rett Syndrome, Dandy-Walker Syndrome, or a generic developmentally delayed label.
 It is linked to intellectual disabilities, seizures, autism, low muscle tone, abnormalities of the brain, and slower physical developments.
 It has a broad spectrum—some individuals develop the ability to speak in full sentences, while others are nonverbal.
 Some individuals run, jump, and even ski, while others are unable to walk.